Architectural Sloping Block House Designs

 - Less costs after handover like retaining walls and landscaping

 - Less site costs

-When approached and developed appropriately, a split level house can provide maximum return when it's time to sell it.
+When approached and developed appropriately, houses built on sloped land can provide maximum return when it's time to sell it.
 Typically homes situated above sea level (i.e. sloping sites) tend to sell above the average house price versus homes that are less elevated, therefore delivering a greater return overtime.

-Press play to watch a short animation illustrating how Montgomery Homes approaches sloping sites.
+Press play on the video to watch a short animation illustrating how Montgomery Homes builds homes on steep sites.

 Press play to hear about Keith and Cheryl’s Journey Building their dream split level home on the Northern Beaches

 Contact us to get your home building journey underway

 Our team can help find the best home for your family